nicklockwood/JPNG/README.md

 JPNG images can be used with OpenGL via GLKit, but there is no support for loading JPNG images directly from disk using GLKTextureLoader.
 Instead load the image using UIImage or NSImage (or any other method listed above), then get the CGImage representation and pass it to the GLKTextureLoader `+textureWithCGImage:options:error:` method (see the OpenGL example for details).

+Note: OpenGL requires text image data to be provided in a particular format.
+By default, JPNG only returns the correct format if you load images using the [UIImage/NSImage imageNamed:] method, or using the CGImageCreateWithJPNGData(...) function with the forceDecompression argument set to YES.
+Images loaded using the other methods will not work correctly with GLKImageLoader unless the JPNG_ALWAYS_FORCE_DECOMPRESSION option is enabled.

+If for some reason you need to load your JPNG in a different way, or you aren't sure how the image will be loaded and want to code defensively, you can convert a compressed JPNG to the correct format for GLKImageLoader by drawing it into a temporary image context, like this.

+    UIImage *compressedJPNG = ...
+    UIGraphicsBeginImageContextWithOptions(compressedJPNG.size, NO, image.compressedJPNG);
+    [image drawAtPoint:CGPointZero];
+    UIImage *uncompressedJPNG = UIGraphicsGetImageFromCurrentImageContext();
+    UIGraphicsEndImageContext();

+The uncompressedJPNG image will now be safe to use with GLKImageLoader.

 Benchmark
 ---------------------